Plx0wn/VoteThisLaw/README.md

 # VoteThisLaw
-All right reserved to Mine-Society and Plx0wn. (www.mine-society.fr)
+All rights reserved to Mine-Society and Plx0wn. (www.mine-society.fr)